Fight illness with a healthy dose of data

 - differences between high school and university, and more.

-First-year Biostatistics courses
+First-year Biostatistics courses and beyond

 You may select advanced-stream courses for algebra, calculus, and computer science if you meet the requirements.